 The International Computing Education Research (ICER) Workshop aims at gathering high-quality contributions to the computing education research discipline.
-Papers for the ICER workshop will be peer-reviewed.
-For the first time this year, ICER will accept papers in two different categories.
-They are:
+Papers for the ICER workshop will be double blind peer-reviewed.

 - A clear theoretical basis, building on existing literature in computing education, computer science, and other related disciplines.

 - A strong empirical basis, drawing on relevant research methods.
 Papers that re-interpret and explain others’ empirical results are welcome.